Sitecore/Helix.Docs/helix/principles/sitecore-items/development.rst

 When placing the TDS projects within your Visual Studio solution for a module, always place them within the solution folder for the associated module.

-TDS includes a number of features to assist when working across multiple Helix modules in a Visual Studio Solution.
-See `TDS documentation <http://hedgehogdevelopment.github.io/tds/>`__ for information on `Global Configuration <http://hedgehogdevelopment.github.io/tds/chapter4.html#global-config>`__, `Multi-Project Properties <http://hedgehogdevelopment.github.io/tds/chapter4.html#multi-project-properties>`__, `Sync All Projects <http://hedgehogdevelopment.github.io/tds/chapter4.html#sync-all-projects-using-history-window>`__,
+Sitecore TDS includes a number of features to assist when working across multiple Helix modules in a Visual Studio Solution.
+See `Sitecore TDS documentation <http://hedgehogdevelopment.github.io/tds/>`__ for information on `Global Configuration <http://hedgehogdevelopment.github.io/tds/chapter4.html#global-config>`__, `Multi-Project Properties <http://hedgehogdevelopment.github.io/tds/chapter4.html#multi-project-properties>`__, `Sync All Projects <http://hedgehogdevelopment.github.io/tds/chapter4.html#sync-all-projects-using-history-window>`__,